Girl Interrupted at Her Music

 Girl Interrupted at Her Music (Dutch: Onderbreking van de muziek) is a painting by the Dutch artist Johannes Vermeer.
 It was painted in the baroque style, probably between the years 1658 and 1659, using oil on canvas.
 Since 1901 it has been in the Frick Collection in New York City.

 In this painting, Vermeer depicts a woman at her music with a gentleman beside her.
-This painting shows the typical courtship during the 17th century in Europe.
-It also focuses on the importance of music when it comes to love.
+It shows typical 17th century courtship in Europe.
+It highlights the importance that music often played to love during this time.

 The room that they are shown in is one of higher class, most likely belonging to a person of haute bourgeoisie.
 The painting is very reminiscent of Vermeer’s other works.

 Important objects and symbols

 Wine glass

 The wine glass, discreetly shown on the table behind the songbook, is tied with both joyfulness and seduction.
 In the 17th century it was popular to paint scenes that depicted feasts that included drinking, gaming, and playing music.
 Later on, these large gatherings became smaller and more exclusive with two or three people shown.
 Drinking wine was also associated with love during this time period.
 The glass appears full and untouched, which symbolizes the slow moving relationship between the man and the woman.